gr0uch/simulacra/README.md

 ## Synopsis

-Simulacra.js makes the DOM react to changes in data.
+Simulacra.js handles the DOM interactions in reaction to changes in data.
 When data changes, it maps those changes to the DOM by adding and removing elements and invoking *change* functions, which by default, assign plain text and form input values.

 It emphasizes [performance](#benchmarks) and terseness, and it has no dependencies.
 The approximate size of this library is ~4 KB (minified and gzipped).